 We can’t participate this time around, but are there other opportunities to contribute?

 There is a community of organizations that work to fill in gaps in local language content, and we are part of a large community of literacy professionals and enthusiasts working to fill this resource gap.
 In addition to the organizers, check out the work of other organizations like Bloom and Libraries without Borders to see like-minded efforts.

 Using the translation platforms

-How do I decide which platform to translate on?
+How do we decide which platform to translate on?

 You may find that the same book is available on two or more platforms.
 The organizers have gone to some effort to ensure that translation efforts are not duplicated.

-Can I add audio or sign language to the books?
+Can we add audio or sign language to the books?

 The translation platforms are similar in that they support the translation of books into different languages, but each have some unique functionalities.
 In order to add audio to the books or add visual sign language, additional support will be required.